London City Airport

 London City Airport is an international airport in London, England.
-It is located in the Royal Docks in the Borough of Newham, about 6 mi east of the City of London and 3 mi east of Canary Wharf.
+It is located in the Royal Docks, about 6 mi east of the City of London and 3 mi east of Canary Wharf.
 These are the two centres of London's financial industry, which is a major user of the airport.
 The airport was developed by the engineering company Mowlem between 1986 and 1987.
 The airport is owned and operated by London City Airport Limited.

 London City Airport has a single 1508 m runway, and a CAA Public Use Aerodrome Licence (Number P728) that allows flights for the public transport of passengers; this licence also allows training flights, but only for the purpose of training pilots to operate at this specific airport.
 Only multi-engine, fixed-wing aircraft up to Embraer E195-E2, Airbus A220 and A318 size, with special aircrew and aircraft-certification to fly 5.5° approaches, strict noise limitations and further restrictions are allowed to conduct operations at London City Airport.
 As of 2020, the airport is about 60 hectare in size.

 London City had 5.1 and 3.57 million passenger movements in 2019 and 2024, respectively.
-It is the fifth-busiest airport by passengers and aircraft movements serving the London area—after Heathrow, Gatwick, Stansted and Luton—and was the 14th-busiest in the UK in 2017.
+It is the fifth-busiest airport by passengers and aircraft movements serving the London area—after Heathrow, Gatwick, Stansted and Luton—and was the 15th-busiest in the UK in 2025.

 History

 Proposal and construction

-The airport was first proposed in 1981 by Reg Ward, who was Chief Executive of the newly formed London Docklands Development Corporation (LDDC) that was responsible for the regeneration of the area.
-He in turn discussed the proposal with chairman of John Mowlem & Co Sir Philip Beck and the idea of an airport for Docklands was born.
+The airport was first proposed in 1981 by Reg Ward, who was chief executive of the newly formed London Docklands Development Corporation (LDDC) that was responsible for the regeneration of the area.
+He in turn discussed the proposal with chairman of John Mowlem & Co, Philip Beck, and the idea of an airport for Docklands was born.
 By November of that year Mowlem and Bill Bryce of Brymon Airways had submitted an outline proposal to the LDDC for a Docklands STOLport city centre gateway.